As a cop who has worked the streets, stalkers can be the most persistent and perplexing players for law enforcement to handle. The reasons are many.

 The danger signs

 For most people that have gone through one (and that should almost be everyone reading this), there really is no other way to describe it.
 Once the jilted party has gone through the sting of rejection, they eventually come out the other side and move on.

 Some have a much harder time with this.

 There are some danger signs that you should pay attention to if your demands for freedom are falling on deaf ears.
-Some of these danger signs I have personal knowledge of from working Stalker cases as a cop.
+These 6 warning signs I have personal knowledge of from working Stalker cases as a cop.

 - If during and after the breakup he makes casual statements about how he couldn’t live without you.

 - After not responding to his calls or text messages he blows up your phone with 100’s of messages, one right after the other.
 I have investigated cases where the victim has received over 700 phone calls or text messages in one day from a stalker.

 - He has a criminal history involving similar type crimes or offenses involving threats or assaults.

 - If you discover that he has been following you or worse, put a GPS device on your vehicle.

 - If he shows up at your work insisting on talking with you.